stupidestbrokeguy/Vheremu/README.md

-- 👋 Hi, I’m @VheremuMaxwell
+- 👋 Hi, I’m @stupidestbrokeguy
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Creativity
-- 🌱 I’m currently working on contributing to projects in web development
+- 🌱 I’m currently working on contributing to projects in creativity
-- 💞️ I’m looking to collaborate on interesting  Software Development Projects
+- 💞️ I’m looking to collaborate to help people make money with creativity
-- 📫 How to reach me +263783453569
+- 📫 How to reach me +971556204604

 <!---
 Vheremu/Vheremu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.